tkmru/idapm/README.md

 # idapm

 `idapm` is IDA Plugin Manager.
-It still only works on macOS.
+It works perfectly on macOS, it probably works on Windows.

 <img src="screenshots/terminal.gif">